Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Introduction

-To summarize, the primary contributions of this paper are : 1) An efficient approach to associate 3D mesh models with 2D images, which renders the features more discriminative and supports occlusion tests.
-2) An improved pyramid scheme \citep{lin2017feature} to ensure generalizability to buildings of various scales.
-3) A robust multi-view voting strategy to achieve a 100\% true-positive rate with a relatively small false-alarm ratio.
+To summarize, in order to alleviate problem caused by false alarms, the primary contributions of this paper are : 1) An efficient approach to associate 3D mesh models with 2D images, which makes the features more discriminative and supports occlusion tests.
+2) An improved pyramid scheme \citep{lin2017feature} tuned for oblique images for buildings of various \red{sizes}.
+3) A robust multi-view voting strategy, which achieves a 100\% true-positive rate with a relatively small false-alarm ratio in two datasets containing more than 3000 buildings.
 The reminder of this paper is organized as follows: Section \ref{s:related} briefly reviews the existing studies on building verification and the related works on convolutional neural networks (CNNs).
 Section \ref{s:methods} describes the depth-enhancement strategy and multi-view verification procedure in detail.
 Section \ref{s:experiments} describes the experimental evaluations, and Section \ref{s:conclusion} presents our concluding remarks.